frak-id/frak-id-blockchain/README.md

 tokens (TSE) that they share with Users.
 Several interactions can make Users reach the next level to get special NFT.Creators mint their Work as a NFT and fractionalize it to offer their community the opportunity to buy some shares, in exchange for profits, rewards or even governance rights (micro DAO).
-Creators’ and Users’ TSE earnings are stored in the in-app custodial Wallet created for them.
+Creators’ and Users’ FRK earnings are stored in the in-app custodial Wallet created for them.
 Custodial Wallets have a built-in Swap function.

 ## Our Vision